 As the name says – the Global Environmental Flows Network (eFlowNet) is about Environmental Flows (eFlows), which refer to water provided within a river or wetland to maintain ecosystems and the benefits they provide for people.
 A useful and simple way of thinking about eFlows is that of ‘ecological water demand’, similar to agricultural or industrial water demands. eFlows is effectively a balance between water resources development and the need to protect freshwater-dependent ecosystems.

 The need for a Network originated when considering that, although there is a large amount of information, knowledge and experience behind the eFlows concept, national and international environmental polices rarely take eFlows into account.
-Only a few countries, such as Australia, South Africa, and the UK have integrated the concept into water management.
-A number of countries remain completely unexposed to eFlows.
-The actual implementation of estimated and prescribed eFlows is even more limited.
-Furthermore, despite the generation of information across the globe, there was no central reference point where people can readily access or share eFlow-related information and knowledge, ranging from terminology, links or contacts to details of scientific eFlows methods, case studies, software or professional literature.
+Even though the number of countries that have integrated the concept into water management has increased significantly, the actual implementation of estimated and prescribed eFlows is still limited.
+Furthermore, despite the generation of information across the globe, there was no central reference point where people can readily access or share eFlow-related information and knowledge, ranging from terminology, links or contacts to details of scientific eFlows methods, case studies, software or professional literature